UUDigitalHumanitieslab/coloringbook/Readme.md

     MYSQL_DB=abcdefg
     MYSQL_ROOT_PASSWORD=abcdefg

-Secondly, a file `config.py` should be created in the `colouringbook` package folder with minimally the following contents.
+Secondly, a file `config.py` should be created in the `coloringbook` package folder with minimally the following contents.

     SQLALCHEMY_DATABASE_URI = 'mysql://coloringbook:myawesomepassword@localhost/coloringbook'
     SECRET_KEY = '12345678901234567890'